-The average download speed across all countries was 30.37Mbps during peak hours, and this increased slightly to 31.72Mbps when all hours were considered.
-This sees that average download speeds have increased by more than 10Mbps since March 2012, when the figures were 19.47Mbps and 20.12Mbps respectively.
-This figure represents 75.6% of the advertised headline speed, slightly up the 74% figure of 2012.
-Note that these are the overall results of the sample, and do not refer to the actual composition of the broadband market across each country
+The average download speed across all countries was 38.19Mbps during peak hours, a 25.7% increase from the previous year, slightly lower than the 39.69Mbps observed during the 24-hour measurement period.
+Average download speeds have therefore increased by nearly 10Mbps since October 2013, when the figures were 30.37Mbps and 31.72Mbps during the peak and 24-hour periods respectively.
+Peak period download speed represents 75.9% of the advertised headline speed, slightly up the 75.6% figure of 2013.
+Note that these are the overall results of the sample, and do not refer to the actual composition of the broadband market across each country or by technology.

-Whilst this compares poorly to the USA's average of 96% of advertised download speed, it is imperative to note that the actual download speeds attained in Europe were considerably higher than those in the USA. xDSL services averaged 8.13Mbps in Europe and 5.30Mbps in the US.
-Cable services averaged 52.21Mbps in Europe and 17.00Mbps in the US.
-The same pattern was found for FTTx services too, with Europe averaging 47.74Mbps and US achieving 30.20Mbps.
+Whilst this compares poorly to the USA's average of 101% of advertised download speed, it is imperative to note that the actual download speeds attained in Europe were considerably higher than those in the USA, particularly cable technology. xDSL services averaged 8.27Mbps in Europe and 7.67Mbps in the US.
+Cable services averaged 66.57Mbps in Europe and 25.48Mbps in the US.
+The same pattern was found for FTTx services too, with Europe averaging 53.09Mbps and US achieving 41.35Mbps.

 The scenario is very different when we consider advertised upload speeds.
 Broadband services are commonly sold with asymmetric download and upload speeds, with the upload speeds being far lower than the download speeds.
-Across Europe, the average upload speed was 8.07Mbps, representing 91.1% of advertised upload speeds.
-This once again is an increase from the 6.20Mbps speeds measured during March 2012.
+Across Europe, the average upload speed was 10.94Mbps, increasing by 35.6% from 8.07Mbps since the last testing period.
+This figure represents 90.4% of advertised upload speeds.

 The actual upload speeds varied very significantly between countries, with those having a large FTTx footprint seeing far higher results than those that do not.
-However, the performance as a percentage of advertised was broadly similar across all countries and technologies, with all achieving 75% or higher.
+However, the performance as a percentage of advertised speed was broadly similar across all countries and technologies, with most achieving 75% or higher.